 Preparation is the key to a hassle-free move.
-In this case, we highly recommend that you start by researching the cost of living in San Francisco as well as the average salary there.
+In this case, we highly recommend that you start by talking to an immigration lawyer and researching the cost of living in San Francisco as well as the average salary there.

 San Francisco is actually the most expensive city in the United States, which may or may not come as a surprise.
 The problem is that if you’re not aware of how much it will cost to live there, you might find yourself stuck in a city that you can’t really afford.

 This information is also important to help you determine whether or not you should accept a certain job offer.
 If the salary you’re being offered is far beneath what you could comfortably live on, then you might want to pass on the opportunity, or, at the very least, negotiate a better salary and benefits package.
 According to GoBankingRates, you need to earn about $98,000 a year in San Francisco to cover the necessities and have some disposable income.
 Although that’s without the possibility of setting aside anything for savings.
 If you want to save money, then you need to earn even more – around $123,000 a year.